CEI-lab/ece3400-2017/docs/tutorials/Autocad/AutoCAD_Tutorial.md

 ### Tools for 3D drawings
 #### Extrude (EXT)
 Extrudes a flat surface into a 3D volume.
-The height of this volume can be specified
+The height of this volume can be specified.
 #### Edge fillet (FILLETEDGE)
 Fillets the selected edge.
 Type "R" after an edge has been selected to change the radius of the fillet.
 #### Revolve (REV)